picosonic/js13k-2022/devdiary/diary.md

 Flies now chase down bees and hives.
 If they collide with a bee they steal some pollen.
 If they collide with a hive that has pollen then they break it and it looses half its pollen.

 When hives are added to, if the pollen content is over a threshold a new bee spawns.
 However I've limited spawning of bees and flies if there are already a few on the level.

+Added some parallax clouds, randomly dispersed when the level is loaded.